SpikeInterface/spikeinterface/doc/modules/core.rst

     # note that re-computing an extension will overwrite the existing one
     waveform_extension_2 = sorting_analyzer.compute("waveforms", ms_before=2, ms_after=5)

-    # multiple extensions can be computedwithin the same `compute` call
+    # multiple extensions can be computed within the same `compute` call
     sorting_analyzer.compute(
         ["random_spikes", "waveforms", "templates", "noise_levels"]
     )